-- Continue to implement the council's Our Cambridge Transformation Programme, including defining our future role and making it easier for people to have their say. - Implement our new Community Wealth Building Strategy. - Develop a new Community Wealth Building Strategy. - Use opportunities emerging from the council's house-building and retrofit programmes to engage residents and promote community wealth. - Use the results of council tenancy audits, improved information on assets, and the Low Income Family Tracker pilot to help inform where resources should be targeted. - Help drive the Greater Cambridge Impact Fund pilot aimed at tackling local inequalities.
+- Continue to implement the council's Our Cambridge Transformation Programme, including defining our future role and making it easier for people to have their say. - Develop a new Community Wealth Building Strategy. - Use opportunities emerging from the council's house-building and retrofit programmes to engage residents and promote community wealth. - Use the results of council tenancy audits, improved information on assets, and the Low Income Family Tracker pilot to help inform where resources should be targeted. - Consider the role that social investment can play in improving outcomes.